New to the paleo diet, huh? You’ve found the perfect place to start.

 If you’re curious about how to take the foods on the paleo diet food list and turn them into something delicious, check out the hundreds of paleo recipes on Ultimate Paleo Guide.
 You can also get some Paleo Breakfast Recipes right here.

 One of the hardest things about transitioning to a new way of eating is working out what to eat.
 To make following a paleo diet as straightforward as possible, we started a paleo diet meal plan service.
 If you’re looking to start eating paleo but don’t have the time or headspace to spend loads of time planing meals and making trips to the grocery store, you try the Ultimate Paleo Guide meal planning service.
-You can get a sample meal plan here as well.
+You can get try it free for two weeks here as well.

 More Paleo Resources

 If you’re looking for more paleo guides and resources, check out the links below: